amit-kumar-18/Password-Generator/README.md

 - See hover states for all interactive elements on the page.
 - Choose Password length and options i.e numbers/symbols/uppercase/lowercase.
 - Generate Random Password and use both copy and refresh password functionality through clickable buttons.
-- Recieve a confirmation when copied.
+- Receive a confirmation when copied.

 ## Where to find everything